25 Travel Trailer Must-Haves to Get on the Road Now

 16. Leveling System

-Is your RV level?
-You’ll need some form of a level to confirm which way to level your rig.
-The primary way to do this is to walk inside and place a small level at different ends of the RV to see which ends and sides need to go up.
-There are also mobile apps that feature a digital leveler.
+The simplest way to level your camper is to walk inside and place a small level at different ends of the RV to see which ends and sides need to go up.

 Level Mate Pro app running on iPhone.